yegor256/blog/_posts/2016/dec/2016-12-20-can-objects-be-friends.md

 The only problem is that it won't compile in Java, because class `TempFahrenheit` is not allowed to access private `t` in class `TempCelsius`.
-And if we make `t` public, everybody will be able to read it directly, and we'll have that "naked data" problem&mdash;a severe violation of encapsulation.
+And if we make `t` public, everybody will be able to read it directly, and we'll have that "naked data" problem---a severe violation of encapsulation.

 However, if we allow that access _only_ to one class, everything will be fine.
 Something like this (won't work in Java; it's just a concept):